yks808/askCourgars/README.md

 6. Secured!
 Check your webpage’s location bar!

-*HTTP is called Secure Hypertext Transport Protocol (HTTPS)
+*The secure version of HTTP is called Secure Hypertext Transport Protocol (HTTPS)

 Below would help to see the negotiations and make sure https://byu.edu has valid certificate. curl -v -s https://byu.edu > /dev/null